Sketching a drop of water using pencil and charcoal medium

 I demonstrated one sketch and later on went ahead to create two more on different papers.

-Pencil sketching on grey ordinary paper.
+Pencil drawing on grey ordinary paper.

-Pencil sketching on Canson Mi Teintes paper.
+Pencil drawing on Canson Mi Teintes paper.

 White pastel pencil sketching on